 Festival Information

-Imagine two days of incredible diverse Canadian musical talent across all genres performing right in front of you in a small but mighty festival where everything is right at your finger tips.
+Imagine two days outside on a huge, grassy field.
+Two days of incredible diverse Canadian musical talent across multiple genres performing right in front of you.
+A small but mighty festival where everything is right at your finger tips.

 It’s magic.